Banner image

 Professional Childminder Liz Martin has just returned from a fortnight's visit to view our work and meet our students in Ethiopia - her first visit to Africa.
 She said she found her time both physically and emotionally demanding - but truly inspirational.

-Following a performance by Circus Selam, also attended by an invited audience from three local schools, Liz had time to return and listen to our bright, healthy & energetic students tell their stories of how A-CET/EYES has changed their lives.
+Following a performance by EYES Circus & Band, also attended by an invited audience from three local schools, Liz had time to return and listen to our bright, healthy & energetic students tell their stories of how A-CET/EYES has changed their lives.

-In line with our aim to devolve more of our work to Ethiopians, last year's "Christmas" monitoring visit was undertaken by our UK-based Trustee Sammy.
-Sammy is next due to visin Sept 2009.
+In line with our aim to devolve more of our work to Ethiopians, last year's “Christmas” monitoring visit was undertaken by our UK-based Trustee Sammy.
+Sammy visits annually, partly to visit A-CET's work and partly for his malarial research work

 Sammy visited all our completed and future projects and talked to many students.
-A positively inspirational visit for all students who look to him as their role model.
+His visits are always positively inspirational for all students who look to him as their role model.

 Chairman David visits

-David visits Ethiopia regularly about three times a year, often to attend a school dedication, to discuss with local officials, monitor projects, contracts and accounts but always to talk to students.
+David visits Ethiopia regularly minimally three times a year, often to attend a school dedication, to discuss with local officials, monitor projects, contracts and accounts but always to talk to students.

 Whilst A-CET provides students with a vital yet modest long-term scholarship allowance, much of our work is seen as providing support and encouragement to the majority of our students who have no other family.
 Most of our students need little motivation to study but, like us, always appreciate to be listened to, advice and praise.

-A-CET celebrated its first TEN years in December 2007
+A-CET celebrated its first 10 years in 2007 and will celebrate 15 years this year in 2012

-When A-CET was “10" a celebration was held in the Mahider Creative Arts Centre for all the 300 A-CET past and present students who could come.
-Two of our original, now graduated, students came up from Addis Abeba.
+When A-CET was “10” a celebration was held in the Mahder Training Centre for all the 300 A-CET past and present students who could come.
+Two of our graduated students came up from Addis Abeba.

-Our student Mahider sadly died of Muscular Dystrophy in Jul 2007.
+Student Mahder sadly died of Muscular Dystrophy in 2007.
 His mother made a moving speech on naming the hall after her deceased son.
 “I have lost my son whom I miss very much, but here I can now see so many Mahiders and I feel so proud”.

-Donate via Just Giving Donate via Worldpay Donate via The Big Give Donate via Remember a charity Donate via PayPal Donate via Charity Choice Donate via Virgin Charity Donate via Ammado Donor Angela Glendenning visits 2007
+Please help Donate via Just Giving Donate via Virgin Charity Donate via Worldpay Donate via The Big Give Donate via Remember a charity Donate via PayPal Donate via Charity Choice Donate via My Donate

 Donor Angela Glendenning visits 2007